sains1/temporal-dotnet-generators/README.md

 }
 ```

-From test instantiate the class and configure the mock behaviour using the NSubstitute syntax.
+From a test instantiate the mock class and configure the activity behaviour using NSubstitute.

 e.g. We can configure the activity RunAsync to return the string "goodbye" when invoked: